6 money saving tips for moving overseas

 This is one great way you can be saving money when relocating.
 If you can be flexible about the delivery date of your possessions, then you may be able to make savings on shipping by using the groupage method.
 This allows you to consolidate your shipment with others and share a container, rather than having to carry the cost of your own dedicated container.

 Setting up an international bank account before you move can be an excellent way of saving money.
 By having an international bank account alongside a local bank account, you can transfer funds between the two and bypass expensive international transfer fees.
 A local bank account will also provide easy access to your money upon your arrival.

 Local people have the best understanding of their city, along with invaluable money saving knowledge.
 Set about familiarizing yourself with your new surroundings at the earliest opportunity.
 From discovering the best local food markets to finding affordable shops and restaurants, getting to know your local area can help to cut costs in the long run.

 Draw up a budget plan

 Finding your feet in a new country can be a costly process, in fact it has been said that the first year in a new location is the most expensive.
 A simple way to streamline your spending is to create a budget, and then stick to it.
 Factor in allowances for exploring your local area and socializing as well as household expenses and food bills.
 Keeping track of your outgoings will help you to make savings if necessary.

 Consider where you live

-Although property prices may not be most affordable in Tokyo, be realistic about the practicalities of setting up your new home.
+Although property prices may be most affordable outside of the city centre, be realistic about the practicalities of setting up your new home.
 If you are looking to develop an active social life, the cost of taxis to the city centre may be greater than the money you save on living further out.

 Want more advices on settling in a new home?
 Chat with us using the Live Chat function or call us now.